 - Vivienne Westwood MAN Apparel Size Guide

-- Vivienne Westwood orb embroidered on the left chest.
+- Embroidered Vivienne Westwood orb decorates the left chest.

 - 100% cotton.